sehlceris/jslab/README.md

 There is a listing of typical JavaScript coding interview questions, along with unit tests to determine the correctness of implementation.

 To try your hand at these, simply delete the function implementations inside `practice-problems/practice-problems.js` and then implement your own.

-To test, run `npm start` which will continually re-test the code each time you save the file.
+To test, run `npm install` and then `npm start` which will continually re-test the code each time you save the file.

 ## Reference